mwenell/languageSelector/README.md

 - [Inline HTML](https://kommentit.fi/language/example.html "Example-inline-translations.html page")

 # Features
+- Insert one script tag and you have language support in your page
 - Switchs between languages by clicking language images or by selecting language in drop-down list
 - Create automatically flags of language select
-- Selects automatically user's preferred language in browser
+- Selects automatically the language which user has preferred in browser his/her browser preferencies
-- Supports both lang property use in HTML inline translations and hreflang property use in multifile translations (each language translation has own URL as e.g. example.com/en/xyz.html or example.com/xyz-en.html or en.example.com)
+- Supports both use of lang property in HTML inline translations and use of hreflang property in multifile translations (each language translation has own URL as e.g. example.com/en/xyz.html or example.com/xyz-en.html or en.example.com)
-- Insert one script tag and you have language support in your page
 - No Javascript coding, HTML is all you need to manage
 - Add "LANGUAGE" HTML tag in your page and insert your language flags in it
 - Use as many languages as you wish